NCAS-CMS/cfdm/docs/source/tutorial.rst

 If this field were to be written to a netCDF dataset then, in the absence of pre-defined names, default netCDF variable and dimension names would be automatically generated (based on standard names where they exist).
-Setting bespoke names is, however, easily done with the :ref:`netCDF interface <netcdf_interface>`:
+The setting of bespoke names is, however, easily done with the :ref:`netCDF interface <netcdf_interface>`:

 .. code:: python